Researching and referencing

 Visit us to discuss your requirements

 Wherever possible we aim to meet the individual library needs of users with disabilities.
-To achieve this, we invite you to contact the library to discuss your requirements.
+To achieve this, we invite you to contact us to discuss your requirements:-

 We have a screenreading software called Read & Write Gold on all computers in the Library and Learning Commons.